dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **R**

 *   **Retrieval-Augmented Generation (RAG):** A technique that enhances an LLM's response by dynamically retrieving relevant information from an external knowledge base and including it in the context provided to the model.
 This grounds the AI's answer in factual, up-to-date, or proprietary data.
+*   **Runtime Error:** An error that occurs while a program is actively running.
+It happens when the program encounters an unexpected condition or tries to perform an operation that is impossible to execute, such as dividing by zero or accessing a file that doesn't exist.

 ### **S**

 *   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
 "Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
 The goal of data curation is to maximize this ratio.
 *   **Source of Truth:** A canonical document, artifact, or repository that is designated as the single, authoritative source of information for a project.
 In the V2V workflow, the curated and version-controlled project repository serves as the Source of Truth to ensure consistency for both human and AI collaborators.
+*   **Structured Interaction:** The practice of moving beyond casual, conversational prompts to providing the AI with clear, explicit, and repeatable commands, often using a template or "Interaction Schema."
+This is a core skill for achieving reliable and predictable results from an AI.

 ### **T**